kalyansikdar/fraction-demo/README.md

 ## Libraries

-JUnit, JUnit Params
+JUnit, JUnitParams

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help in setting up this project on your local machine for development and testing purposes.

-### Installing
+### Installing & Running

 1. Add JUnit 4 Library to the build path
-2. Add Junit Params jar to your build path
+2. Add JunitParams jar to your build path
-3. Fraction class has all the functionalities requested
+3. Build the project
-4. Main method in Driver class has a fraction class method called as an example
+4. Main method of the Driver class can be used to test various functionalities of Fraction class

 ### Running the tests

 Basic JUnit test cases are implemented.
-Run the project as JUnit test
+Run the FractionTest class as JUnit test.

 ## Screenshots
 ### Arithmatic Operation Test Cases